-Security is critical throughout day and night to prevent the theft of equipment and livestock.
-There is a farmhouse on the site, however security cameras will also be installed and staff will be on site throughout the day.
-Staff are always on hand 24 hours per day to ensure the welfare of the livestock.
+Security is critical throughout day and night to prevent the theft of equipment and livestock at Gwynfaes.
+The farmhouse is positioned in close proximity to the poultry unit and therefore security is available on site throughout the day and night, staff are always on hand 24 hours per day to ensure the welfare of the livestock.